blaiseUbanako/hangman421/README.md

 ## Installation Instructions
 ### Required software
 The following software is required for this game:

 1.Visual Studio Code

 2.Python

 3.git bash

 ### Installation

 1.Open git bash

 2.Go to your desired directory

-3.Type: git clone followed by the following url "https://github.com/blaiseUbanako/hangman421.git" 4.Once successfully cloned, open visual studio code 5.Navigate to the clonned project directory
+3.Type: git clone followed by the following url "https://github.com/blaiseUbanako/hangman421.git"

+4.Once successfully cloned, open visual studio code

+5.Navigate to the clonned project directory

-6.Drag and drop project folder into Visual Studio code editor 7.Navigate to hangman-->milestone_5.py and open file 7.Run the code using the play button on VS code to begin the game.
+6.Drag and drop project folder into Visual Studio code editor

+7.Navigate to hangman-->milestone_5.py and open file

+8.Run the code using the play button on VS code to begin the game.

-10.The user will be prommpted to guess a letter
+9.The user will be prommpted to guess a letter

 ## File Structure
-1.Navigate to hangman-->milestone_5.py and open file
+ +---hangman
+    +---milestones
+       +---milestone_2.py
+       +---milestone_3.py
+       +---milestone_4.py
+       +---milestone_5.py
+    +---hangman_game.py

 ## Licence Information
 NA